 The pilot of this book is particularly visceral after the horrors of COVID-19.
 Humanity is on its last legs as a deadly weaponized pandemic has destroyed society.
 The last survivors of the human race naturally form a new type of tribal existence and fight for power.

 This is the longest book on the list, coming in at over 47 hours!
-If you want to follow an epic poignant journey that highlights true threats to life on Earth and explore themes of good and evil, then this audiobook will keep you busy for a while!
+If you want to follow an epic poignant journey that highlights true threats to life on Earth and explore themes of good and evil, then this Stephen King audiobook will keep you busy for a while!

 Ender’s Game Alive by Orson Scott Card